tofarr/servey/README.md

 ```

-Restart the server, and your OpenAPI schema will have been updated
+Restart the server, to update your OpenAPI schema.
-with the example you provided!

 Run `pip install pytest`, add an empty `tests/__init__.py` and then
 specify the following `tests/test_actions.py`: